LucasCardoso197/irc_kalinka/README.md

 First use the command to compile:
 - make all

-Run server first, to liston for connections:
+Run server first, to listen for connections:
 - make run_server

 Then run the client on another terminal:
 - make run_client

-When both the server and client are open, they can exchange messages normally by just typing the message on the terminal and pressing enter.
+You can run up to 30 client programs.
+Once they're all connected, messages can be exchanged between clients through the server.

 Client commands:
 - connect to server: